Lani274/tutorial-flask-login/README.md

 Inside the terminal type *pip install flask-login*.
 After the installtion also type *pip install flask-sqlalchemy*.
-We need these modules to use Flask-Login and Flask-Sqlalchemy to create database models.
+We need these modules to use Flask-Login and Flask-Sqlalchemy to later create database models.

 ----
 ## 5. Begin with Flask-Login